2024 Civic Democratic Party leadership election

 The Civic Democratic Party (ODS) held a leadership election on 13 April 2024.
-Petr Fiala was re-elected for sixth term which will expire in 2024.
-Fiala will become longest serving leader of ODS in 2025.
+Petr Fiala was re-elected for sixth term which would expire in 2026.
+In 2025, Fiala became the longest serving leader of ODS.

 Background

 Petr Fiala has been the leader of the party since 2014.
 Party formed an electoral alliance with KDU-ČSL and TOP 09, under the name Spolu.
-Spolu received 27.8% of votes in the 2021 Czech legislative election and finished first.
+Spolu received 27.8% of votes in the 2021 Czech parliamentary election and finished first.
 As a result, Fiala became Prime Minister of the Czech Republic, and subsequently confirmed his candidacy.
 Fiala was then confirmed as a leader of the party in 2022 leadership election.

-Election was set to be held in Ostrava on 13 April 2024.
-Fiala is the sole candidate who received nominations from all regional organisations.
-If Fiala gets reelected he can become longest serving leader of the party.
+Election was held in Ostrava on 13 April 2024.
+Fiala was the sole candidate who received nominations from all regional organisations.